Stamp Out Entitlement

 It can happen on an individual level where a person believes something has been promised.

-“In either case, the outcomecan be a really big source of disagreement between spouses and families who might have different philosophies,” Striegel says.
+“In either case, the outcome can be a really big source of disagreement between spouses and families who might have different philosophies,” Striegel says.

 Three Steps To Take